 - 2. Turn up the covers for the lower anchorages.
-Confirm the position of the lower anchorages near the buttons or tags on the seatback. - 3.
+Confirm the position of the lower anchorages near the button in the seat cushion. - 3.
 Type A-Latch the hooks of lower straps onto the anchorages and tighten the lower straps.